genepi/cloudgene-website/index.md

 Cloudgene lives from its applications.
 Therefore, we already tested available MapReduce programs in the field of Genomics such as HadoopBam, Seal, Crossbow, Cloudburst or Myrna.
 If you’re interested to integrate your program please let <a href="/cloudgene-website/about">us</a> know.

-Two SaaS approaches are already publicly available:
+Two SaaS approaches are publicly available:

 ### Michigan Imputation Server